 Time’s up, Einstein: The Legal Watchdog wrestles with dark matter and the theory of general relativity

-If anyone is wondering why I'm delving into physics, it's because I was to be in trial all week, but the case settled last Friday.
+I was supposed to be in trial all week, but the case settled last Friday.
 Therefore, I decided to dedicate a few days to solving the mysteries of the universe.
 True, I've only begun exploring the relevant issues, but the week is young.